 Thursday, Jan.
 28, 2:00 pm, Track 1

-Using remote sensing data to measure economic outcomes, Tarana Chauhan
+Use of remote sensing data for social scientists, Tarana Chauhan

 Researchers in varied disciplines resort to using remote sensing data for forecasting/prediction, measuring outcomes, analyzing trends.
 Apart from acquainting themselves with different kinds of data, they are also required to build knowledge of different principles and theories which requires collaboration.
 This presentation will address and promote dicussion around limitations of remote sensing data and possible ways to work around common issues.

 Transforming breeding through the implementation of genomics tools and customized data management systems, Dongyan Zhao

 Genomics and bioinformatics tools have transformed breeding for staple crops and animals over the past decade, yet most smaller breeding programs have been left behind due to limited resources and high costs of adoption of new technologies.
 Breeding Insight (BI) was established as a full-service conduit for the development and adoption of high-tech genotyping, phenotyping, and data management tools into small breeding programs.

 Mapping the yeast epigenome: developing a methodology for data reproducibility and dissemination, Dr. William Lai